mrcavalcanti/mosaicoo/docs/sources/developers/http_api/annotations.md

 ## Patch Annotation

-> This is available in Grafana 6.0.0-beta2 and above.
+> This is available in Mosaicoo 6.0.0-beta2 and above.

 `PATCH /api/annotations/:id`